Insights

 There are deadlines, called statutes of limitations, that vary by state.
 It’s essential to act quickly and consult a lawyer to ensure you file on time.

 If you’ve been injured in an accident in Henderson or anywhere in Southern Nevada, don’t wait.
 Contact the experienced legal team at Ruiz Law Firm today for a free consultation.
-We’re here to fight for the maximum compensation you deserve—whether dealing with a car crash on Green Valley Parkway or a slip-and-fall in a downtown business.
+We’re here to fight for fair compensation—whether dealing with a car crash on Green Valley Parkway or a slip-and-fall in a downtown business.

 Call The Ruiz Law Firm, your trusted personal injury attorney in Las Vegas, at (702) 850-1717, or fill out our quick contact form.